vmware-archive/xenon/README.md

 Service authors annotate their services with various service options, acting as requirements on the runtime, and the framework implements the appropriate algorithms to enforce them.
-The runtime exposes each service with a URI and provides stats, reflection, subscriptions, per instance.
+The runtime exposes each service with a URI and provides utility services per instance, for stats, reflection, subscriptions and configuration.
 A built-in load balancer routes client requests between nodes, according to service options and plug-able node selection algorithms.
+Xenon supports multiple, independent node groups, maintaining node group state using a scalable gossip scheme.

-A powerful index service, invoked state changes on a service, provides a multi version document store with a rich query language.
+A powerful index service, invoked as part of the I/O pipeline for persisted services, provides a multi version document store with a rich query language.

-High availability and scale-out is enabled through the use of a consensus and replication algorithm.
+High availability and scale-out is enabled through the use of a consensus and replication algorithm and is also integrated in the I/O processing.

 ## What is it for?

-The lightweight runtime (each service is less than 500 bytes of memory overhead) enables the creation of highly available and scalable applications in the form of cooperating light weight services.
+The lightweight runtime enables the creation of highly available and scalable applications in the form of cooperating light weight services.
 The operation model for a cluster of Xenon nodes is the same for both on premise, and service deployments.